 Why we Love It: a place for history and nature (especially birdwatching)

-What's Provided: picnic tables, grills, restrooms, informational displays
+What's Provided: picnic tables, grill, restrooms, informational displays

 There's an old legend that says if a woman drinks from the naturally-occurring fresh waters of El Polín Spring under the full moon, she'll have many children and a long life.
 The myth was widely circulated in the 19th century among the soldiers of the early Spanish Presidio, which in those days encompassed a small site just to the spring's northwest.